itsmehecker/zfind-python/Readme.md

 - Easy to use
 - Good looking TUI
 - Copy commands to clipboard
 - Cross platform (macOS, Linux, Windows XD)
+- Easy switch from zsh to bash using control pallete (ctrl + p)
+- Support for other terminals (change the settings in config.ini)
+- Automatically detects your os and chooses the terminal's history file for you
+- Pressing Escape allows you to use the bindings instead of trying to click in random areas

 # Installation
 1. Clone the repository: